rpominov/fun-task/docs/exceptions.md

 ## How program should behave in case of unexpected failures

 Try..catch provide us with a mechanism for writing code that will be executed in case of *some* unexpected failures.
-Should we use this mechanism and what that code should do?
+We can just wrap arbitrary code into `try..catch`, and we catch bugs that express themselves as exceptions in that code.
+Should we use this mechanism and what handling code in `catch(e) {..}` should do?

-Let's look at it from theoretical point of view first and dive into practical details in next sections.
+Let's look at this from theoretical point of view first and dive into practical details in next sections.

 First of all let's focus on the fact that this mechanism catches only **some** failures.